TP Information Security Policy

 Network Security

-Internal Network Connections – All company computers that store sensitive information, and that are permanently or intermittently connected to internal computer networks must have a password-based access control system.
+Internal Network Connections – All third-party computers that store sensitive information, and that are permanently or intermittently connected to internal computer networks must have a password-based access control system.
 Regardless of the network connections, all stand-

-alone computers handling sensitive information must also employ an approved password- based access control system.
+alone computers handling sensitive information must also employ an approved password-based access control system.
 All systems that contain sensitive data collected on behalf of Medcor must be stored on a separate protected network.

-Session Security – All company employees working with all other types of computers must employ the screen lock passwords that are provided with operating systems, so that after a period of no activity the screen will lock until the correct password is again entered.
+Session Security – All third-party employees working with all other types of computers must employ the screen lock passwords that are provided with operating systems, so that after a period of no activity the screen will lock until the correct password is again entered.
 Employees must lock their computers whenever they leave their computers for extended periods of time.
 Employees must logoff multi-user systems when they have completed their work to terminate that user’s session.

 Encryption